-Oxytocin promotes social behavior in infant rhesus monkeysApril 28th, 2014 in Psychology & Psychiatry /
+Oxytocin promotes social behavior in infant rhesus monkeysApril 28, 2014 in Medicine & Health / Psychology & Psychiatry

 The hormone oxytocin appears to increase social behaviors in newborn rhesus monkeys, according to a study by researchers at the National Institutes of Health, the University of Parma in Italy, and the University of Massachusetts Amherst.
 The findings indicate that oxytocin is a promising candidate for new treatments for developmental disorders affecting social skills and bonding.